What Are Invasive Species?

 When identified on protected land, either owned by the LGLC or in cooperation with an easement owner or other partner, these invasives are managed through hand removal, cutting, or in some cases, use of carefully applied herbicide.

 In addition to plants, the LGLC is working with our partners to manage invasive pests, particularly the hemlock woolly adelgid, an invasive insect that can decimate eastern hemlock forests.
+(See below for more about this pest.)

 What is the hemlock woolly adelgid?